Top 10 Funny facts about Paris © French Moments

 6. The famous Mr Rubbish Bin of Paris

-This name should have been soft on the ear: ‘Poubelle’.
-And yet, Monsieur Eugène Poubelle (1831-1907), a diplomat and Préfet of Paris gained his fame by introducing the rubbish bin to the people of Paris.
+And yet, Monsieur Eugène Poubelle (1831-1907), a diplomat and Préfet of Paris, gained fame by introducing the rubbish bin to the people of Paris.

-Encouraged by newspaper Le Figaro, which called them ‘Boîtes Poubelle’, Parisians began to name their boxes after the smart Préfet.
+Encouraged by the newspaper Le Figaro, which called them ‘Boîtes Poubelle’, Parisians began to name their boxes after the smart Préfet.

 7. Why do the French call their policemen ‘chicken’?